slotix/dbconvert-streams-website/docs/guide/install.md

 ```

 ### Prometheus.
-DBConvert Stream components collect internal metrics and expose them to Prometheus.
+DBConvert Streams components collect internal metrics and expose them to Prometheus.
 Follow the instructions on the appropriate page to [Install Prometheus](https://prometheus.io/docs/prometheus/latest/installation/)

 This is a sample prometheus configuration file that periodically scrapes DBS statistics endpoints.